Guardrails in llm

 return llm(question)

-- Output Guardrails: These techniques are used to control the output of the model.
+- Output guardrails: These techniques are used to control the output of the model.
 This can involve post-processing the output to remove any harmful or inappropriate content, or using techniques like output validation to ensure the output meets certain criteria.
 These can take many forms, with some of the most common being:

 - Hallucination/fact-checking guardrails: Verify the accuracy of the information provided by the model.